wtfnukee/LLM-Calculator/README.md

 ## LSTM
   [Check out code at Colab](https://colab.research.google.com/drive/1Talo7MmE689e-KkSXHqVBSiipnXZEWRJ?pli=1#scrollTo=nAMDbVkOVTjA&uniqifier=1)

-  First model that came at my mind is LSTM, because it's fairly simple model that performs well at this type of tasks
+  First model that came at my mind is LSTM, because it's simple model that performs well at this type of tasks

   Architecture is following:
   - Input is tokenized/"vectorized" as e.g "2+2" -> [2, 10, 2]